alwaysthecritic/BowlingKataSwift/README.md

 Actually I experimented with a couple of solutions and got sucked into polishing things up further as a learning exercise, so this git repo presents the evolution of the solution.

+## Usage

+The XCode project has a single target, which just runs unit tests to exercise the code.

 ## Evolution

 The following git tags capture various states.